-In perspective on CSFs, Aerts et al. [43] explored the provision of PPP in port infrastructure development.
-Port infrastructure serves a crucial facilitation role in the global supply chain for developing, upgrading or marinating the port's structure as well as hinterland oriented infrastructure of modes (road, rail and inland waterways or coastal shipping) and nodes (dry port, inland depot, off-dock, terminals) [43].
-Furthermore, good infrastructure of port is treated as state of the art logistics center for a country to facilitate the import export trade.
-The significant structural changes in global logistics and shipping are catering the intermodal freight transportation system where port has to develop the strategy in the innovative way to change the inland transport infrastructure rapidly and actively.
+Perspective on CSFs, Aerts et al. (2014) explored

+provision of PPP in port infrastructure the development.
+Port infrastructure serves a crucial facilitation role in the global supply chain for developing, upgrading or marinating the port's structure as well as hinterland oriented infrastructure of modes (Road, Rail and inland waterways or coastal shipping) and nodes (dry port, inland depot, off-dock, terminals).
+Furthermore, good infrastructure of port is treated as state-of-the-art logistics center for a country to facilitate the import export trade.
+The significant structural changes in global logistics and shipping is catering the intermodal freight transportation system where port has to develop the strategy in the innovative way to change the inland transport infrastructure rapidly and actively.